forci/menu-builder-bundle/README.md

     requirements:
         _locale: "en|de|ru"
     defaults:
-        _locale: %locale%
+        _locale: %kernel.default_locale%
 ```
-Generally, you do NOT need the `defaults: {_locale: %locale%}` part because you already have the default locale configured in your framework bundle config, but this will only work for `_locale`
+Generally, you do NOT need the `defaults: {_locale: %kernel.default_locale%}` part because you already have the default locale configured in your framework bundle config, but this will only work for `_locale`
 However, with this approach the default value for the `_locale` route parameter will be available to the menu builder when importing routes.
 When building a link, you may choose to leave the field blank if there is a default parameter.
 This will allow you to change the default value for that parameter at a later point, WITHOUT having to update menu items.